ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Experiment

 \subsection{Experimental Results}

-Table~\ref{tab:experimental_results} shows the experimental results of the five-fold cross-validation on the experimental models.
-To sum up, the performance range shows [73.02-83.92] based on the macro average AUPRC over the categories.
-Especially, prompt-based finetuning models outperformed the finetuning models in both BioClinicalBERT and BioBERT with large margins of 4.00\%p and 9.38\%p respectively.
-Herein, BioClinicalBERT-based models achieved a higher performance compared to BioBERT-based models.
-These results are not surprising because the pre-training BioClinicalBERT's corpora contain EHR notes from MIMIC-III \citep{johnson2016mimic} that is the previous version of our target database MIMIC-IV and both databases were collected from the same hospital.
+Table~\ref{tab:experimental_results} displays the experimental results.
+Models achieved a performance range of [77.91, 88.17] in macro average AUPRC and [70.40, 82.86] in macro average F1.
+Notably, the prompt-based fine-tuning models significantly outperformed the standard fine-tuning models in both the BioClinicalBERT and BioBERT frameworks, with an increase of 9.64 points and 9.65 points in macro AUPRC, respectively.
+Models based on BioClinicalBERT showed higher macro average performance than those based on BioBERT.
+This aligns with expectations, considering that BioClinicalBERT was pre-trained on EHR notes from MIMIC-III \citep{johnson2016mimic}, the predecessor to our target MIMIC-IV database, with both datasets sourced from the same hospital.

-On the other hand, the performance among the classes has a large gap.
-For example, in the BioClinicalBERT finetuned model, the class with the highest performance (Central Nervous System Related) is 98.21, which is more than double the performance gap compared to 44.45 of the lowest class (Medication Change).
-Herein, the performance gap between these classes is related to the number of instances.
-For example, the dominant classes, Opioids, and Central Nervous System Related show very high performance with scores of 97.09 and 98.21, respectively.
-However, it can be seen that the detection performance of the uncommon categories is inferior showing 44.74 for Suggested Aberrant Behavior, 69.85 for Diagnosed Opioid Dependency, and 44.45 for Medication Change.
-Moreover, we can notice that the performance results show the same trend in BioBERT.
+The performance disparity across different classes is notable.
+For instance, in the BioClinicalBERT fine-tuning model, the AUPRC score for the highest-performing class, Opioids, is 99.04, which is more than triple the score of the lowest-performing class, Suggested Aberrant Behaviors, at 25.83.
+This performance gap correlates with the number of instances in each class.
+Dominant classes like Opioids, Indication, Benzodiazepines, and Central Nervous System Related exhibit high performance with scores of 99.04, 97.29, 96.47, and 98.15, respectively.
+In contrast, less common categories show lower performance, with Suggested Aberrant Behavior at 25.83, Confirmed Aberrant Behavior at 79.48, Diagnosed Opioid Dependency at 61.54, and Medication Change at 56.02.
+Similar trends in performance are observed in the BioBERT model.